- About TK

 The Expanded Learning Opportunity Grants can be used for a variety of flexible supports to help students succeed.
 Some examples of possible uses include:

-Funding to increase the number of credentialed or classified staff who provide direct services to pupils.
+Funding adjusted to 65 percent of the base grant with the condition that the funds be used to increase the number of credentialed or classified staff who provide direct services to pupils at high-poverty schools compared to low-poverty schools in a Local Education Agency.

 The Pre-Kindergarten Planning and Implementation Grant program funding can be used for costs associated with expanding TK enrollment.
-Funds are broken into two programs:
+Funds are broken into two programs that were created in the 2021-22 State Budget:

 |1||School Services of California Inc. Implementing Universal TK–The Nuts and Bolts.
 Webinar (Nov.
 9, 2021).|